 Namecheap features and pricing

 When it comes to pricing, Namecheap is hard to beat with some domain names going as low as $0.98 for the first year.
-Their pricing for year after year renewals can range anywhere between over a dollar for less-common top-level-domains (TLD) to around $9 for more favorable options.
+Their pricing for a year after year renewals can range anywhere from over a dollar for less-common top-level domains (TLD) to around $9 for more favorable options.

 They also offer a completely free WHOIS privacy protection (WhoisGuard) for everyone, forever, a guaranteed uptime with their PremiumDNS system at $5 per year, and the option for SSL certificates which starts at $9 per year.